 You will need to call the Animal Shelter (804-727-8800) during its operating hours and make an appointment to bring the animal in to surrender ownership to the county.

 Is there a limit on the number of pets I can own in Henrico?

-What should I do if I know that a neighbor is violating the law by having more than three adult pets?
+What should I do if I know that a neighbor is violating the law by having more than four adult pets?

 You can either call the Community Revitalization hotline at (804) 501-4757 or you can fill out the Online Complaint Form.